 We lease temporary power products produced by our Thermon Power Solutions Inc. ("TPS") division to our customers on a short-term basis.
 Lease contracts associated with such rental of the temporary power products have historically been month-to-month contracts without purchase options.
 No lease contracts in which the Company was the lessor have had an initial term in excess of one year.
-In fiscal 2024, we recognized revenue of \$8,674 related to our rental business, which we include within our over time revenue for disaggregation purposes.
+We recognized revenue of \$7,197, \$8,674, and \$13,167 in fiscal 2025, 2024, and 2023, respectively related to our rental business, which we include within our over time revenue for disaggregation purposes.